Whether you qualify for student finance depends on:

 Generally, you’ll only get student finance if you’re doing your first higher education qualification.
 This is true even if your previous course was self-funded.

-However, you may still get it if, for example:
+However, you may still get limited funding if, for example:

 - you change course